 Early Origins of the Atchieson family

-Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where one of the first records of the name was Johannes filius Ade was a "custumar" of North Berwick in 1384 and later appears as John Atkynsoun in 1387.
-CITATION[CLOSE]
+The surname Atchieson was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where one of the first records of the name was Johannes filius Ade was a "custumar" of North Berwick in 1384 and later appears as John Atkynsoun in 1387.

 Early History of the Atchieson family

 This web page shows only a small excerpt of our Atchieson research.
 Another 67 words (5 lines of text) covering the years 1408, 1563, 1552, 1558, 1580, 1634, 1621, 1628, 1580, 1634, 1000, 1611, 1638, 1629, 1685, 1657, 1657, 1655, 1701, 1695, 1699, 1695, 1688, 1748, 1727, 1748 and 1728 are included under the topic Early Atchieson History in all our PDF Extended History products and printed products wherever possible.

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Atchieson has appeared as Acheson, Acherson, Atcherson, Aitcheson, Aitchison, Atcheson, Achison and many more.

 Early Notables of the Atchieson family (pre 1700)

 Another 46 words (3 lines of text) are included under the topic Early Atchieson Notables in all our PDF Extended History products and printed products wherever possible.